Evaluating Long-Term Memory for Long-Context Question Answering: Methodologies

 \subsection{Dataset and evaluation}

 Our goal is to test different memory strategies on a task which models realistic long-context conversations, which is why we decided to use LoCoMo (Long-term Conversational Memory) \cite{maharana2024evaluating}.
-LoCoMo is a publicly available evaluation benchmark consisting of very long-context synthetic conversational data generated through a machine-human pipeline.
+LoCoMo is a publicly available evaluation benchmark consisting of very long-context synthetic conversational data.
 While synthetic data has limitations regarding real-world noise and ambiguous user intent, it provides controlled evaluation conditions that allow us to isolate memory mechanism effects without confounding variables from dialogue structure or inconsistent annotation quality.
 While previous datasets contain dialogues with around 1,000 tokens, spanning over 4-5 sessions, LoCoMo consists of ten conversations, spread across up to 35 chat sessions, each extending over 300 turns and averaging 9,000 tokens.
-The dataset is granularly annotated for the question-answering and event-summarization tasks and presents a comprehensive benchmark to evaluate long-term memory in models.

-An additional reason to choose this dataset, is that the questions are divided into five distinct reasoning types: single-hop, multi-hop, temporal, open-domain or world knowledge, and adversarial.
+The dataset is granularly annotated for question-answering requiring five distinct reasoning types: single-hop, multi-hop, temporal, open-domain or world knowledge, and adversarial.
 In particular, temporal reasoning questions require the model to use the date of conversations, while adversarial questions do not have an answer in the given data, presenting both a challenge and possible insights into the trustworthiness of the examined systems.
+Additionally, we validate our results on QMSum \cite{zhong2021qmsum}, a human-annotated benchmark for query-based multi-domain meeting summarization.
+While the meetings are shorter and the queries do not require adversarial, temporal, or open-domain reasoning, this data can show the nuance of real-world conversations in product-design, academic, and parliamentary meetings.